 Instead, position yourself with one foot in China and one foot out.
 Be the one person at your company in Switzerland who has lived in China and speaks Mandarin.
 Be the associate in Beijing who knows how to find good clients or acquisition targets in the USA or Latin America.
 Work at an MNC with a presence in both Europe and China.
 Be the China expert at a NYC hedge fund.
 And so on.

 I have seen students do all of the above examples.
 And most have rocketed upwards in their careers.
 Being cross-border can eliminate a ton of career competition.
-Certain places like Hong Kong and Singapore are naturally cross-border geographies.
+Certain places like Hong Kong and Singapore are basically cross-border geographies.

 Point 5: Think about where you want to live your life and what excites you.
 And it’s ok if you don’t know yet.